tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 For web-based projects, I recommend using Tolgee (surprisingly 😆).
 It handles everything I mentioned above but also provides a few excellent killer features.
 It's a combination of TMS (localization platform) and i18n library.
-Out of the box, it has an in-context editing feature, which enables you to modify the strings directly in your web app, even in production.
+Out of the box, it has an [in-context editing feature](/blog/in-context-production), which enables you to modify the strings directly in your web app, even in production.
 This can save you a lot of time and stress.
-It also provides a unique way how you can get perfect results.
+It also provides a unique way how you can get perfect translation results.
 And it's open-source!

 To get started, you can choose your favorite technology [here](https://tolgee.io/integrations/all) and follow the